 Lacking surface space for sorting your paperwork?
 Have a look around your house for free vertical wall space to attach some simple mesh baskets or slimline boxes.
 Pop a label on the front and use this system for your Paper Inbox.
-Just be sure to clear these every week so you don't accumulate too much visual clutter.
+Aim to clear these every week so you don't accumulate too much visual clutter!

 4 | Magazine holders

 Magazine holders are a great way to sort and hold paper in your home office, or command centre.
 You could use these to store magazines or articles you need to refer to later; a household or finance binder; paper for printing...
 The great thing about magazine holders is you can hide away those more unsightly paper categories, and make everything look neat and streamlined on open shelves.